bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit1.md

 > ##### ⚠️ The PhD student case
 >
-> Beware that a visa exemption does not cover entrance to mainland Chinese territory for the purpose of work, journalism, and **STUDY**.
+> Beware that a visa exemption does not cover entrance to mainland China for the purpose of work, journalism, and **STUDY**.
 In particular, in China, a PhD student is fully considered a "student".
 Hence, if you are a PhD student, it should be clarified with your host institution or organism in China if your visit falls within the "study" or "exchange" classification.
 With the first, you are provided with an admission notice or letter that you should use to apply for a study visa.
 With the second, you should be provided with an invitation letter and, depending on your nationality, can be exempt from holding a visa.
 {: .block-warning }

 ### If you need a visa

-There are different kinds of visas you can apply for to enter mainland Chinese territory, and all have different requirements.
+There are different kinds of visas you can apply for to enter mainland China, and all have different requirements.
 The type of visa you need depends on the purpose and length of your visit.
 If you are coming to China for a short academic trip (e.g., invited to give a talk at a seminar, visiting a scholar for collaboration, attending conferences or workshops, etc.), you likely need an F visa.
 You can find more detailed information about F visa on [Travel China Guide](https://www.travelchinaguide.com/embassy/visa/f-visa.htm) for instance.
 In addition, a step-by-step visa application guide can be found on [Travel China](https://travelchina.guide/visa/application).

 In short, you should be asked to provide the following documents to apply for an F visa:
   - **Passport** with two blank visa pages, plus a photocopy of the passport's bio page.